Joao-Mesquita/Joao-Mesquita/README.md

 - 👋 Hi, I’m @Joao-Mesquita
 - 👀 I’m interested in developing my skills in technology
-- 🌱 I’m currently learning Git & GitHub and Power BI
+- 🌱 I’m currently learning Git & GitHub, Power BI and Outsystems
+- 🔔 I have some knowledge in: HTML5, CSS3, Bootstrap, mySQL, C#, C++, RPA platforms (UiPath & Automation Anywhere)
 - 💞️ I’m looking to collaborate on any technology challenging projects
 - 📫 How to reach me: joaomesquita144@gmail.com